Great Flood of 1862: Sacramento

 Sacramento, sited at the junction of the Sacramento and American Rivers, was originally built at 16 ft above low-water mark, and the river usually rose 17 to 18 ft almost every year.
 The New York Times reported on January 21, 1862, that a trapper who had spent more than 20 years in California had frequently boated over the city's site, and in 1846, the water at the location was 7 ft deep for sixty days.
-On 27 December 1861, the Sacramento River reached a flood level of 22 ft 7 in above the low water mark, after rising 10 ft during the past 24 hours.
+On 27 December 1861, the Sacramento River reached a flood level of 22 ft 7 in above the low water mark, after rising 10 ft during the prior 24 hours.

 By 1861, the Sacramento flood plain had quickly become inhabited by a growing population during the Gold Rush, and had begun to serve as the central hub for Valley commerce and trade and as the home of the California State Legislature.
 The landscape was recognized as a flood-prone landscape located at the confluence of the American and Sacramento River.
 John Muir noted the extent of seasonal flooding in Sacramento, "…The greatest floods occur in winter, when one could suppose all the wild waters would be muffled and chained in frost and snow…rare intervals warm rains and warm winds invade the mountains and push back the snow line from 2000 to 8,000 feet, or even higher, and then come the big floods."